lindleycoetzee/haskell_to_python/chapter_1: basic arithmetic, equality, boleans, functions and if statements.md

 ### **User defined functions**

 In Haskell, the way you define a function is as follows.
 First type the function name, then a space, then the parameter.
-In Python you define a function by first typing "def", then a space, then the function name, then the parameters inside parenthesis ending with a colon(**:**).
+In Python you define a function by first typing ```def```, then a space, then the function name, then the parameters inside parenthesis ending with a ```:```.
 On the lines below the function, you need explain what the function does.
 The lines below need to be indented.
 If I did a horrible job of explaining this, hopefully the below code snippets will give you a better idea.

 | Haskell  | Python |
 | --- | --- |
 | ```addTen x = x + 10  ```   | <code> def addTen(x):</code> <br /> <code>&emsp; x = x + 10</code> <br /> <code>&emsp; return x</code> |

 You can type the above Haskell code in your favourite text editor (I'm using Notepad++) and save it as first.hs.
-Now navigate to the where you have saved your file and **ghci** from there.
+Now navigate to the where you have saved your file and run **ghci** from there.
 Once you are inside **GHCi**, type ```:l first```.
 Once you do that your script will be loaded and now we can try it out.
 For Python you can save the file as first.py and run it in any IDE or text editor.

 | Haskell  | Python |